-We set out to make buying a fireplace simple with 4 easy steps!
+We made buying a fireplace simple with these 4 easy steps:

 2. In-home Site Inspection – Once you have decided on a fireplace, we will perform an in-home site inspection to verify that the fireplace you selected can be safely installed in your home.